squaresLab/MOBSTA/README.md

 # MOBSTA
 MOBSTA: Mutation Based Safety Testing for Autonomy.
 Robustness testing for your ROS robots.

-Please checkout individual feature branches (e.g. `ros1/kinetic`) to see the code.
+Because of version conflicts, each supported ROS middleware is currently on it's own branch **Please checkout individual feature branches (e.g. `ros1/kinetic`) to see the code.**

 # Acknowledgements